Double Feature: Pretty Woman & The Princess Diaries

 But, this conclusion only really works for her because she has options that, say, Julia Roberts, does not: she is privileged within the system because “who [Anne Hathaway] truly is” is still a princess, y’know?
 Her direct relation to Dame Julie Andrews excludes her from any real need to compete within the Mandy Moore-constructed market of social capital, so her dismissal of that market comes at basically no cost to her actual social capital (as a Princess) or her overall lifetime happiness (as a PRINCESS).

-Within the context of the narrative, Anne Hathaway devalues both the high school social structure and the life/thoughts/feelings of its constructor(s) (as well as those of the people who depend on it for their social capital).
+Within the context of the narrative, Anne Hathaway devalues both the high school social structure and the life/thoughts/feelings of its constructor(s) (as well as those of the people who depend on that constructed market for their social capital).
 It’s like she’s just saying: reject Mandy Moore’s imposed microcosmic hierarchy (reject Mandy Moore and all that she has/is; reject those chumps who might buy into her system) and take your place within the larger, actual socio-economic machine, where you are Literally a Princess.

 Like, escape capitalism by just assuming reign of a small European country; just blow right past it and head straight into monarchy.
 Live the Dream.